 For B2B, all that can take months.
 And each stage requires a different skill.

 I don’t know why people expect salespeople to be outstanding at every single part of the process.
 But they do.
-The VIP bristled at the idea that his folks could not do everything brilliantly.
+The VP bristled at the idea that his folks could not do everything brilliantly.
 The CEO did not accept that the sales people could not attend to each stage in a timely manner.

 I had to point out that they were running from one end of the process to other spinning all these plates.
 A plate, in this case, being an opportunity.
-Plus the VIP of sales expected them to file detailed reports on a regular basis.
+Plus the VP of sales expected them to file detailed reports on a regular basis.
 The sales staff found themselves stretched over too long a process.
 They didn’t have time to do everything properly.
 Nor did they have the skills to do every part of the process effectively.

 On the last day of the engagement, we gave the CEO and the VP a final presentation.
 We showed them the “As Is”.
 We identified the problems.
 We proposed sales process solutions and asked for resources to implement them.